 From Kitchen to Doorstep: Key Reminders for Shipping Perishables

-Everyone looks forward to those holiday gifts that make the season so much sweeter.
-Cakes, cookies, candy and chocolates are just a few of them.
-It’s no surprise that we get a lot of questions from both individuals and businesses about shipping perishables like those during the holidays.
-Fortunately, there’s a lot you can do to educate yourself about the process, get your packing materials in order, and make sure you’re offering the right shipping and delivery options to ensure perishable items are in pristine condition when they’re opened by your customers.
+Everyone looks forward to those gifts that make special occasions even sweeter.
+Cakes, cookies, candy and chocolates are just some of the things that help deliver joy throughout the year.
+It’s no surprise that we get a lot of questions from both individuals and businesses about shipping perishables like those for busy holidays like Valentine’s Day, Mother’s Day and the winter holidays.
+Fortunately, there’s a lot you can do to prepare for shipping a high volume of perishables during these periods.
+You want to start with educating yourself about the process, getting your packing materials in order, and making sure you’re offering the right shipping and delivery options to ensure perishable items are in pristine condition when they’re opened by your customers.

 Someone who knows from first-hand experience is Phillip Ashley Rix, owner of Phillip Ashley Chocolates and a FedEx Small Business Grant finalist.
 His customers expect his gourmet chocolates to look perfect when they arrive at their doorsteps.
 But to create that flawless customer experience, Phillip evolved his packaging as he learned everything he could about packaging and shipping perishables.